in Older Adults

 We are working to find ways to prevent serious falls in this vulnerable, growing population.

 We hope you find this episode on fall prevention useful.
 Please take a few minutes to provide feedback by completing the short survey below.
-All surveys completed by April 15 will be entered into a draw to win one $20 Starbucks card.

 1 in 5 older adults in the community fall every year.
 Find out how we're working to change that.Learn More